How to Think About Data Structure and Algorithm

 };

-Do you see the similarity between the recursive traversal of a binary tree and the recursive traversal of a linked list?
-Also, notice the similarity between the structure of a binary tree and a singly linked list.
+Do you see the similarity between recursive traversal of binary trees and linked lists?
+Do you see how binary tree structure is similar to singly linked list structure?
 If you add more branches, can you traverse an N-ary tree?

-The binary tree framework can be extended to an N-ary tree traversal framework:
+The binary tree framework can be expanded to an N-ary tree traversal framework:

 // basic N-ary tree node